 It is a well-known fact that the more weight you carry, the higher are the chances of stroke.
 People who are mostly diabetic, obese, or overweight have higher chances of experiencing a stroke.
 In that respect, fibers will help you shed some weight.
 Several studies have researched the same topic and have clearly stated that dietary meals help lose weight.
 Fibers tend to keep your stomach full for a longer period and prevent frequent cravings.

 Sudden spikes in blood sugar could result in strokes as well.
-In fact, thousands of deaths that occur across the globe are due to sugar level suddenly spiking and causing a heart attack.
+Thousands of deaths that occur across the globe are due to sugar levels suddenly spiking and causing a heart attack.
 It could clog the vessels going to your brain and rupture them as well.
 Researchers found that those who consumed 26g of fibers a day had reduced the chances of stroke by 18%.
-It is due to the fiber’s ability to keep the blood sugar steady and preventing excessive weight gain.
+It is due to the fiber’s ability to keep the blood sugar steady and prevent excessive weight gain.

 The best thing about fiber-rich fruits and vegetables is that they mostly contain anti-oxidants as well in abundance.
 This helps the immune system fight against free radical cells.
 Therefore, while you are reducing the chances of stroke, the risk of cancerous cells being produced in your body is reduced as well.

 Consume More Plants

 Plants happen to contain the greatest number of fibers.
 Whole grains, legumes, beans, nuts/seeds, fruits, and vegetables are a perfect source to match the daily fiber requirement.
 Studies have proven the fact that those who consume fiber-rich meals tend to have lower chances of cancer, stroke, and cardiovascular diseases.
 This, as a result, helps the body preserve its health and maintain its normal operational structure.